Loop-string-hadron approach to SU(3) lattice Yang-Mills theory, II: Operator representation for the trivalent vertex: Results

-Below we introduce a subset of operators that is sufficient for working strictly in terms of LSH degrees of freedom.
-We give explicit formulas for the results of applying any one of these operators on an arbitrary LSH basis ket, which is to say we give their matrix representation.\\ \textbf{Number operators $P_i$ and $Q_i$} for each leg $i$, which are Hermitian and positive semidefinite.
+Below we consider a subset of gauge-singlet operators that is sufficient for expressing local dynamics.
+Explicit formulas are given for applying any one of these operators on an arbitrary LSH basis ket, which is to say their matrix representations are given.